relaxed by nature

 The ‘Giants of Mandurah’ is a free outdoor exhibition celebrating the extraordinary beauty and natural assets, of Mandurah’s waterways, wetlands, bushland and wildlife.

-You can see these larger-than-life, whimsical wooden sculptures in five secret locations around Mandurah until at least November 2023.
+You can see these larger-than-life, whimsical wooden sculptures in five secret locations around Mandurah.

 Image: Santi Ikto by Thomas Dambo, Giants of Mandurah, 2022.
 Photo by Duncan Wright, image courtesy of FORM Building a State of Creativity

 Need a break & love a bargain?
 Whether you are after some quality family time or a romantic getaway, check out our latest ready-made Mandurah package deals for your next short break.

 top things to do in mandurah

 Mandurah is known for its beautiful waterways and relaxed holiday atmosphere.
 Mandurah’s canals, winding rivers, pretty lakes and 134 km² of calm inland waterways make it the ideal destination to enjoy all kinds of activities on or near the water.
 Whether you want to see the sights from the Mandurah Estuary, discover a favourite with fresh eyes or explore the natural beauty of the region, here’s more than a few suggestions of amazing things to do when you come to experience Mandurah.